tchordia-zz/Guernica/README.md

 # Guernica
-Project to predict artist given painting, for Kaggle competition Jeffrey Cheng and Tanmay Chordia
+Project to predict artist given painting, for Kaggle competition
+By: Jeffrey Cheng and Tanmay Chordia